 /dev/ttyACM1(on Linux) - this is the physical UART interface that can be used to interact with the target's application (e.g. a serial CLI).

 Droneсode Probe does not require drivers when used with Windows (version 10 or newer is required), Linux, or Mac, since it uses the standard CDC-ACM USB profile.
+If you're using the device with GNU/Linux, be sure to check out this page which describes how to configure the access permissions correctly: Using USB devices with GNU/Linux.

-This section documents the available debug interfaces and their connectors, except the micro-USB since its purpose is evident.
+This section documents the available debug interfaces and their connectors, except for the micro-USB since its purpose is evident.

 |1||IN||Target power sense; also can be used to power the target.|